-With its two campus in Milan and Rome, NABA, Nuova Accademia di Belle Arti currently offers academic degrees equivalent to first and second level university degrees in the Communication and Graphic Design, Design, Fashion Design, Media Design and New Technologies, Set Design, and Visual Arts Areas, that allow students to continue their studies either within Academies or Universities in Italy and abroad.
+With its two campus in Milan and Rome, NABA, Nuova Accademia di Belle Arti currently offers academic degrees equivalent to first and second level university degrees in the Communication and Graphic Design, Design, Fashion Design, Media Design and New Technologies, Set Design, and Visual Arts Area, as well as PhDs and Special Programmes, that allow students to continue their studies either within Academies or Universities in Italy and abroad.

-The programmes are open to students interested in design culture and artistic experimentation: they come from many different Italian regions and more than 90 foreign countries, with the most different backgrounds.
+The programmes are open to students interested in design culture and artistic experimentation: they come from many different Italian regions and around 100 foreign countries, with the most different backgrounds.

-NABA's interdisciplinary methodology is the result of a strong inclination towards innovation and a dynamic interaction with the artistic and professional context.
-In fact, design methods are at the core of the didactic activities, allowing an idea to relate with a real social and market context, and to become an actual product that can be shared, also thanks to the continuously updated expertise of the faculty, that includes professional practitioners and artists.
+NABA's interdisciplinary methodology is the result of a strong inclination towards research and experimentation, and it focuses on innovative design methods to respond to real needs and the most current issues, including new technologies, Artificial Intelligence and sustainability, allowing an idea to relate with a real social and market context, and to become an actual product that can be shared, also thanks to the continuously updated expertise of the faculty, that includes professional practitioners and artists.